bladenet/BladeKit-iOS/README.md

 Your next step will be to include the BladeKit.Framework as a build dependency in your target settings.
 Hit the + Button, it should auto populate as XCode is now familiar with these files and this target.

+And finally, for device builds, you will need to add the 'Embed Framework' phase.
+In the target's General tab, there is an Embedded Binaries field.
+Add the BladeKit.framework there as well.

 After this, you will need to include:
 ```
 import BladeKit